netscaler/netscaler-observability-exporter/docs/deploy-coe.md

             TRACING_SERVER=<ip-address>:<port>/api/v1/spans

     - For Citrix Observability Exporter with Elasticsearch as the endpoint:

         Deploy Citrix Observability Exporter using the [coe-es.yaml](../examples/elasticsearch/coe-es.yaml) file.

            kubectl create -f coe-es.yaml

       Set the Elasticsearch server details in the `ELKServer` environment variable either based on IP address or DNS name, along with port information.

     - For Citrix Observability Exporter with Kafka as the endpoint:

-     Deploy Citrix Observability Exporter using the [coe-kafka.yaml](../examples/kafka/coe-kafka.yaml) file
+       Deploy Citrix Observability Exporter using the [coe-kafka.yaml](../examples/kafka/coe-kafka.yaml) file.

            kubectl create -f coe-kafka.yaml

       Enable the Kafka endpoint by setting the value of `EnableKafka` as `yes`.
 Also, set Kafka broker details in `KafkaBroker` and topic details in `KafkaTopic`.
 You also must specify the Kafka cluster host IP mapping under HostAliases in the [Kubernetes Pod specification](https://kubernetes.io/docs/concepts/services-networking/add-entries-to-pod-etc-hosts-with-host-aliases/#adding-additional-entries-with-hostaliases).

    **Note:**
    Once you deploy a Citrix Observability Exporter instance with a specific endpoint, you cannot modify it.
 For changing the endpoint, you must bring down the Citrix Observability Exporter instance and deploy it again with the new endpoint.